A hand with long nails holding two cards; the white card has Ana Smith written on it, and the black one has SSN.

 This type of fraud aims at using an SSN to steal someone’s Social Security benefits or file for unemployment in their name.
 Just like with financial identity theft, you may not know someone else is profiting from you until you apply for social benefits yourself and get denied.

-The recent COVID-19 stimulus frauds, when identity thieves steal others’ stimulus payments, fall under the social benefits fraud category.
+For example, the COVID-19 stimulus fraud, when identity thieves steal others’ stimulus payments, falls under the category of social benefits fraud.

 1. Tax identity theft